Tailormap/tailormap-viewer/README.md

 The Spring Boot backend middleware is developed in a separate [tailormap-api](https://www.github.com/B3Partners/tailormap-api) repository.

-When running a dev server, the tailormap-api is reverse proxied on the `http://localhost/api` path from `https://snapshot.tailormap.nl/api` which runs the latest `snapshot`, so you don't even need to run the backend and database locally.
+When running a dev server, the tailormap-api is reverse proxied on the `http://localhost:4200/api` path from `https://snapshot.tailormap.nl/api` which runs the latest `snapshot`, so you don't even need to run the backend and database locally.

-If you want to change the viewer configuration you of course need to log in!
+If you want to change the viewer configuration you of course need to log in to the admin!
 Just run Tailormap locally as described above and set the `PROXY_USE_LOCALHOST` environment variable:

 ```shell
 PROXY_USE_LOCALHOST=true npm run start